HomeVertebratesBeaked Whale

 Lifespan

-The longest recorded lifespan for a beaked whale is 84 years for a male Baird’s beaked whale and 54 years for a female of the same species.
+Some studies based on growth layer counts in the teeth have found that the longest recorded lifespan for a beaked whale is 84 years for a male Baird’s beaked whale and 54 years for a female of the same species.
 In contrast, other studied species typically have a maximum lifespan ranging between 27 and 39 years.

 Predators